 This is a question we get a lot, and a very valid one too!
 There's no point coming to join a ski group, to find out you are the only person at your level there!
 Most companies will ask a little about you on booking, like age range and skiing experience, so when booking you can get an idea of the level of the group you'll be joining

 Another option here is to join a specialist week.
-Many companies offer specialist weeks, such as beginners holidays, intermediates holidays, guided weeks, off-piste courses, board camps and more.
+Many companies offer these specialist weeks, such as beginners holidays, intermediates holidays, guided weeks, off-piste courses, snowboard camps and more.
 Joining a week that's tailored to your level is a way to guarantee that everyone will be of the same ability as yourself.

 That said, most groups being 10 - 20 people in size.
 Unless you are a retired pro racer, it's pretty unlikely you'd be the only person at your level.